AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/use-lists/view-items-in-a-list.md

 description: Objects can be displayed in lists in Adobe Workfront.
 A list is a grid that contains a number of objects, information about them, or other objects referenced from them.
 ---

-# Get started with lists in&nbsp;*Adobe Workfront*
+# Get started with lists in  `Adobe Workfront`

-Objects can be displayed in lists in *Adobe Workfront*.
+Objects can be displayed in lists in `Adobe Workfront`.
 A list is a grid that contains a number of objects, information about them, or other objects referenced from them.

-The following are some characteristics of lists in *Workfront*:
+The following are some characteristics of lists in `Workfront`:

 * Lists are object specific: one list can reference only one type of object.
 Other objects that are directly connected to the object of the list can also be referenced in the same list.

   For example, a list of tasks includes task information like Assignments, Start and Due Date, but it can also include project information like Project Name or the name of the Project Owner.

 * Lists refresh automatically every 5 minutes to update information that other users in the system are updating elsewhere.
-* Some areas in *Workfront* are preconfigured with default lists of objects.
+* Some areas in `Workfront` are preconfigured with default lists of objects.

   You can customize most of these preconfigured lists.

-* A *Workfront administrator* can create custom lists to apply to various areas of *Workfront*.
+* A `Workfront administrator` can create custom lists to apply to various areas of `Workfront`.

   For more information about creating system-level lists, see the article [Create, edit, and share default filters, views, and groupings](../../../administration-and-setup/set-up-workfront/configure-system-defaults/create-and-share-default-fvgs.md).

-Below are some types of object lists that you can find in *Workfront* and some of the areas where they display by default when you have rights to view an object.
+Below are some types of object lists that you can find in `Workfront` and some of the areas where they display by default when you have rights to view an object.

 >[!NOTE]
 >